 A credit card is a revolving line of credit available to the account owner for any spending requirements they may have.
 A credit card issuer, or credit card company, is the financial institution that risks lending their clients credit.
 Some credit cards may come with an annual fee, or rewards such as no interest charges for the first year.

-Every time you apply for credit card accounts, card issuers will do what is called a hard inquiry on your credit.
+Every time you apply for credit card accounts, a credit card issuer will do a hard credit check on your credit.
 A hard inquiry, also known as a hard pull or hard credit check, is a formal inquiry into your credit history.
-Credit bureaus and even potential lenders take note of how many hard credit checks a person has acquired.
+Credit bureaus and even potential lenders take note of too many credit inquiries.

 On the other hand, understanding soft credit checks is important.
 A soft credit check is a simple review of your credit score and does not affect your overall credit.
 You can usually do your own soft credit pull and review your own credit score for free via your bank, credit card company, or other financial institution.
-You can do many soft credit checks within a short period without your credit score taking a hit at all.
 In fact, it’s actually smart to do soft pulls and check your credit score often to stay on top of your finances.
 Don’t worry about a decrease because it is not bad to check your credit score.

 When credit card companies reject credit card applications, they must send an adverse action notice.
 An adverse action notice is essentially a brief summary as to why the credit card issuer may deny credit inquiries.
 While being rejected for new credit cards may be disappointing, keeping your credit score intact is often more important than gaining new credit.